beatrixcendana/BrightWaste-App/README.md

 - Old people (50+ years old) who has crafted mind

 ## Inspiration behind the project
 Beatrix loves to do DIY in her own time.
 So, she thought of driving her car to a materials store close to her area to buy some wood to build a new shelf.
+She was disappointed how much waste of the furniture that was left off in the store and nobody picks it up even for free.
 Luckily, not only getting his wood to make the shelf, but Beatrix also got a chance to interview a worker in the shop and two other people that are around in the same shop.

 <img src = "https://drive.google.com/uc?export=view&id=18pWIHVzRIiUCXJvK8I2MMCAFueGWPaDC" alt = "user compare" width = 700/>